Portland, Maine

-Portland is the most populous municipality in the U.S. state of Maine and the seat of Cumberland County.
-Portland's population was 68,408 in April 2020.
-The Greater Portland metropolitan area is home to over half a million people, the 104th-largest metropolitan area in the United States.
-Portland's economy relies mostly on the service sector and tourism.
-The Old Port is known for its nightlife and 19th-century architecture.
-Marine industry plays an important role in the city's economy, with an active waterfront that supports fishing and commercial shipping.
-The Port of Portland is the second-largest tonnage seaport in New England.
+Portland is the most populous city in the U.S. state of Maine.
+Its population was 68,408 at the 2020 census.
+The Greater Portland metropolitan area has a population of approximately 550,000 people, the most populous metropolitan area in Maine.
+It is the county seat of Cumberland County.
+Historically tied to commercial shipping, the marine economy, and light industry, Portland's economy in the 21st century relies mostly on the service sector.
+The Port of Portland is the second-largest tonnage seaport in the New England area as of 2019.